 You have the right to coverage even if an insurer declines to give you a policy

 If you cannot find an insurance company willing to issue a policy, you may obtain coverage through the Massachusetts Automobile Insurance Plan (MAIP).
 An insurance agent can help you apply for coverage through the MAIP.
 The MAIP will assign you to an insurance company that will provide insurance to you for up to three years.
+Find out more about MAIP here.

 You have the right to select certain insurance policy periods